dvillaj/Environment-Pandas/README.md

 ## Docker

-The last flavor to run a local jupyterlab in your machine is to use Docker.
+With this option you don't need to have python installed in your local machine.
+JupyterLab is run thanks to Docker.

 I have already created a [Docker image](https://github.com/dvillaj/Docker-JupyterLab-Pandas) for you so you only need to have Docker installed in your machine.